dmakvh/eureka/Getting-started-with-Eureka.md

 Hence, the setups involve setting up the following

-1) Eureka Server
+* Eureka Server
-2) Eureka Client for the client
+* Eureka Client for the client
-3) Eureka Client for the service
+* Eureka Client for the service

-PreRequisites
+Eureka can be run in both the AWS and the non-AWS environments.A good place to start for the setups, is the built in sample application that comes with Eureka which demonstrates all of the 3 setups explained above.
+Please run this to familiarize yourself with the setups before you can do advanced (todo :url) setups with eureka clusters within and outside of AWS.

-Eureka Server
+## PreRequisites

-1) JDK 1.6 or higher
+# Eureka Server

-2) Tomcat 6.0.10 or higher
+* JDK 1.6 or higher

-Eureka Client
+* Tomcat 6.0.10 or higher

-1) JDK 1.6 or higher
+# Eureka Client

-Build
+* JDK 1.6 or higher

-1) git version 1.7.11.3 or higher
+# Eureka Build

-2) Gradle 1.0-milestone-9 or higher
+* Git version 1.7.11.3 or higher

-A good place to start for the setups is the built in sample application that comes with Eureka which demonstrates all of the 3 setups explained above.
-Please run this to familiarize yourself with the setups before you can do advanced (todo :url) setups with eureka clusters and in the cloud.
+* Gradle 1.0-milestone-9 or higher

 Here is a step by step instruction of the setups.